yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 # CSR Template Schema
 {: #csr-template-schema}

 Following is a JSON Schema definition of the CSR template.
-The syntax used is that of draft 7 of JSON Schema, which may not be the latest version of the corresponding Internet Draft {{!I-D.handrews-json-schema}} at the time of publication.
+The syntax used is that of draft 7 of JSON Schema, which is documented in {{json-schema-07}}.
+Note that later versions of this (now expired) draft describe later versions of the JSON Schema syntax.
+At the time of writing, a stable reference for this syntax is not available yet.

 While the CSR template must follow the syntax defined here, neither the IdO nor the NDC are expected to validate it at run-time.